jxzper/cordstore/README.md

 # aio-cordstore
-Use discord as a file storage using webhooks
+Use discord as a file storage using webhooks or discord bots

 ---